-National and global economic forces directly influence the investment world, monetary, fiscal and global policy.
-Students enrolled in this course will rigorously examine fundamental economics, the interplay of monetary policy, global economic factors and its effect on personal risk management, diverse investment strategies, retirement and estate planning.
+National and global economic forces directly influence the investment world, monetary, fiscal, and global policy.
+Students enrolled in this course will rigorously examine fundamental economics, the interplay of monetary policy, global economic factors, and the impact they have on personal risk management, diverse investment strategies, retirement, and estate planning.
 Additionally, students will manage portfolios, examine currency trading, and participate in stock simulations.
 Both the legal and tax implications inherent in investment planning will also be examined.

-ADVANCED PROJECTS IN MARKETING HONORS
+COURSE: ADVANCED PROJECTS IN MARKETING HONORS